stevenpl98/FoodUniversity/README.md

 ##### Create Android Emulator & Running Emulator
 You will usually have to create an Android Studio Project only for the first time and keep it around so that you can access the emulator.

-If you already have an emulator set up start at step 11.
+If you already have an emulator set up start at step 7.

 1. Open Android Studio
-2. Click "Start a new Android Studio Project"
-3. Click next
-4. Modify name and save location to your liking
-5. Cick finish and let the app build
-6. Go to Tools > AVD Manager
+2. Go to Configure > AVD Manager
-7. Click Create Virtual Device, at the bottom of the AVD Manager dialog.
+3. Click Create Virtual Device, at the bottom of the AVD Manager dialog.
 The Select Hardware page appears.
-8. Choose you android phone emulator device of choice
+4. Choose you android phone emulator device of choice
-9. Select the system image for API level 28, and then click Next.
+5. Select the system image for API level 28, and then click Next.
-10. Click finish
+6. Click finish
-11. Before running app you have 2 choices:
+7. Before running app you have 2 choices:
-    *  Open Android Studio every time and load the project from step 5, and continue to step 12
+    *  Run the emululator from Android Studio and continue to step 8
-    *  Or if you're like me, run a script from your terminal of preference and skip to step 15
+    *  Or if you're like me, run a script from your terminal of preference and skip to step 11
-12. Repeat step 6
+8. Open Android Studio, go to Configure > AVD Manager or repeat step 6 if you have created a project
-13. Click the green play button at the right of your emulator of choice
+9. Click the green play button at the right of your emulator of choice
-14. The emulator should start booting up soon and keep it running
+10. The emulator should start booting up soon and keep it running
-15. Open your terminal of choice then:
+11. Open your terminal of choice then:

     **Keep in mind that the in the second line ' _ ' represents a space in the name of your emulator**
     * For Mac OS